-Asian shares advance as investors watch US-China trade talks
+Global shares rise as investors watch US-China trade talks

 - 'Everybody feels it': Boeing workers react to second 737 crash

-The lack of any major upsets in the talks has calmed frazzled nerves, but that could change.
+The lack of any major upsets in the talks appears to have calmed frazzled nerves.

 “U.S.-China trade war concerns were a major factor of a global growth downgrade,” said Alfonso Esparza, an analyst with Oanda.
 “While comments from both sides have been positive, there have been few details on where negotiations stand.
 The delay could once again spark anxiety in the market.”